2025 Vietnamese administrative reforms: Phase 2

 From March 7 to 17, 2025, the Government and the Fatherland Front gradually announced plans to cut personnel and eliminate ineffective agencies in localities, (Note: Kết luận số 128-KL/TW (ngày 7/3/2025) của Bộ Chính Trị về chủ trương công tác cán bộ. Ủy viên Bộ Chính Trị, Thường trực Ban Bí Thư Trần Cẩm Tú.) stressing the implementation must ensure caution, thoroughness and quality.
 It also stated its focus on receiving opinions from the Politburo at the meeting on March 7, 2025, completing the submission and project for arrangement and reorganization of administrative units at all levels, and building a model for organizing local governments to ensure adequate political, legal basis and praxis in implementing.
 However, this move was criticized by many domestic and international media outlets for a lack of transparency.

 On March 14, 2025, the Politburo and the National Assembly began a meeting, which is said to be the longest in its history, lasting until May.
 This event was to prepare for the official list of administrative units after the rearrangement and merger.

 Prime Minister Phạm Minh Chính announced on March 11, 2025 an August 30 deadline for the reforms, to allow the new administrative units to take effect by September 1.

-Based on Resolution 1211 enacted by the National Assembly Standing Committee in 2016, the Ministry of Home Affairs officially announced the list of province-level administrative units subject to merging because they did not meet population, economic and infrastructural standards on March 26, 2025.
+Based on Resolution 1211 enacted by the Standing Committee of the National Assembly of Vietnam in 2016, the Ministry of Home Affairs officially announced the list of province-level administrative units subject to merging because they did not meet population, economic and infrastructural standards on March 26, 2025.
 In addition, the government also encouraged provinces to name new communes in order number.